Joe-Dracup/joe-dracup.github.io/content/blog/exceptions.md

 // Example 2 - the better way
 function saveSomething(item: ObjectToSave) {
   if (!item) {
-    throw new Error("ArgumentException: saveSomething requires an item to save, nothing was provided.");
+    throw new Error('ArgumentException: saveSomething requires an item to save, nothing was provided.')
   }
   save()
 }